rednafi/backtick/README.md

 While working on a Django project at my workplace, we needed a way to call asynchronous tasks at future datetimes.
 We didn't need any periodic scheduling or cron support.
-Naturally, we went for Celery's `task.apply_async(at=<datetime>)` function but that suffers from one major gotcha: it keeps the schedule logs in memory and loses the scheduled tasks whenever the workers are restarted.
+Naturally, we went for [Celery's][celery] `task.apply_async(at=<datetime>)` function but that suffers from one major gotcha: it keeps the schedule logs in memory and loses the scheduled tasks whenever the workers are restarted.
 This also causes a situation where future task cancellation doesn't work if the associated workers lose their working memory.

-To avoid this, Celery doc recommends propping up a persistent worker that'll save the worker state in a file on the disk.
+To avoid this, Celery doc recommends creating a [persistent worker][persistent-worker] that'll save the worker state in a file on the disk.
 This whole setup feels janky and goes against the philosophy of keeping the workers stateless and being able to redeploy them without losing any task.

 So this prototype demonstrates a service that allows you to register any background task, schedule and cancel it with HTTP calls, and it'll work reliably even if you have to